 Microflora is the “good” bacteria that reside in the intestines and play a key role in health.
 Research indicates that microflora in people with IBS might differ from microflora in healthy people.
 (Mayo Clinic)

-IBS may be triggered by
+What can IBS be triggered by?

 The role of food allergy or intolerance in IBS isn’t fully understood.
 Many people have worse IBS symptoms when they eat or drink certain foods or beverages, including wheat, dairy products, citrus fruits, beans, cabbage, milk, and carbonated drinks.

 Most people with IBS experience worse or more frequent signs and symptoms during periods of increased stress.
 However, while stress may aggravate symptoms, it doesn’t cause them.

 The second trigger – Stress, is the most common trigger experienced by all veterans.
 It is a widely known fact that most of our veterans that have war experiences have been deployed to war-torn countries, and those who were deeply affected by bloody encounters, often have PTSD.

 Women are twice as likely to have IBS, which might indicate that hormonal changes play a role.
 Many women find that signs and symptoms are worse during or around their menstrual periods.
 (Mayo Clinic website)